AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ## What is included in [!DNL Adobe Experience Manager] 6.5.8.0 {#what-s-included-in-aem}

-[!DNL Adobe Experience Manager] 6.5.8.0 is an important update that includes new features, key customer requested enhancements, and performance, stability, and security improvements, that are released since the availability of 6.5 release in April 2019.
+[!DNL Adobe Experience Manager] 6.5.8.0 includes new features, key customer-requested enhancements, and performance, stability, and security improvements, that are released since the availability of 6.5 release in April 2019.
 The service pack is installed on [!DNL Adobe Experience Manager] 6.5.

 The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.8.0 are:

 <!-- TBD:
 * Using the Connected Assets functionality, it is now possible to connect up to 3 [!DNL Sites] instances with 1 [!DNL Assets] instances.
 The configuration user interface now allows the administrators to provide the details of these [!DNL Sites] instances. -->

-* In an asset's [!UICONTROL Properties] page, you can now view a list of all the Sites pages that use the asset.
-These references to an asset are resolved across local and remote [!DNL Sites] instances (when using Connected Assets functionality).
+* On an asset's [!UICONTROL Properties] page, you can now view a list of all the Sites pages that use the asset.
+The references across local and remote [!DNL Sites] instances (when using Connected Assets functionality) are displayed.

 * The built-in repository (Apache Jackrabbit Oak) is updated to version (TBD).

-For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [What is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).
+For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.8.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 8](new-features-latest-service-pack.md).

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.8.0 release.